China marks 70 years of Communist rule with massive show of force

 There are also restive minorities in Tibet and heavily Muslim Xinjiang, where China has faced international opprobrium for detaining up to one million ethnic Uighurs in what China calls a de-radicalisation scheme.

+A roadsweeper urged a bystander to go home and watch the parade on television.

+“You can’t walk to Tiananmen Square.
+You can’t go further than here,” he said.

-Reporting by Ben Blanchard; Editing by Lincoln Feast
+Reporting by Ben Blanchard; Additional reporting by Michael Martina, Ryan Woo and Tony Munroe; Editing by Lincoln Feast